 The figures and analysis presented continue to evolve over time to ensure the most relevant information is included and the needs of stakeholders are met.
 We have responded to feedback on the clarity and usefulness of the data presented where possible.

-As the suite of key national level measures around cases, numbers in hospital and ICU and deaths fell and Scotland shifted to the next phase of responding to the pandemic, HSCA Hub reviewed the published information releases to ensure our reporting remains fit for purpose and continues to meet the needs of Ministers, stakeholders and the public.
-Some changes to reporting were made in July 2020 to focus on data relevant to this stage in the pandemic and to suspend publication of other data that is now at very low levels and stable.
+As the suite of key national level measures around cases, numbers in hospital and ICU and deaths fell and Scotland shifted to the next phase of responding to the pandemic, HSCA reviewed the published information releases to ensure our reporting remains fit for purpose and continues to meet the needs of Ministers, stakeholders and the public.
+Some changes to reporting were made in July 2020.
 We have also included links to the new regular reports and resources that Scottish Government and Public Health Scotland analysts have developed to avoid duplication of data presentation across different sources.
 We will continue to evaluate the frequency and focus on the information published based on need and public interest.